iofoundry/ontology/core/README.md

 This repository contains:
 1. An owl implementation of the IOF's top terms ontology, serialized in rdf/xml
 2. An import folder of the various imported ontologies which include BFO 2020,  as well as import files containing a subset of terms imported from the Common Core Ontology, and the  Relations Ontology.
-The import folder also includes the IOF Annotation Vocabulary.
+3. A meta folder that includes the IOF Annotation Vocabulary.
-3. A SPARQL querying for extracting the classes and their annotations.
+4. A SPARQL querying for extracting the classes and their annotations.